pedropablosilvaa/pedropablosilvaa/README.md

 I am a geographical engineer ending my master in informatic engineering at University of Santiago.
 I love to travel, take [photos](https://www.flickr.com/photos/pedrinnnnn) and play video games.

-Currently working as geomatic engineering at CITIAPS-USACH, IT laboratory focused on social solutions.
-I like to work with databases, data analisys and data science (and geo-version of those).
+Currently working as data engineering at Entel Ocean, IT digital unit of National Telecommunications Enterprise (ENTEL).
+I like to work with databases, data analysis and data science (and geo-version of those).

 **Talking about Personal Stuffs:**

--  I’m currently working in CITIAPS-USACH as geomatic engineer.
+-  I’m currently working in Entel Ocean as data engineer.
--  I’m currently learning neuronal network and deep learning.
+-  I’m currently learning Apache Airflow.
 -  I’m interested in ecological research.
--  My BSc thesis is focused in ecological connectivity analysis, using Satellite imagery and PostGIS for processing data and rounting.
+-  My BSc thesis was focused in ecological connectivity analysis, using Satellite imagery, PostGIS for processing data and PgRouting for rounting algorithms.
 -  My MEng thesis is focused in simulation and automatization of socioecological risk assessment upon Harmful Algal Bloom using PostGIS.
 -  Contact: pedropablosilvaa@gmail.com.